getzola/zola/docs/content/documentation/getting-started/installation.md

 ```

 The binary will be available in the `target/release` folder.
 You can move it in your `$PATH` to have the
-`gutenberg` command available globally or in a directory if you want for example to have the binary in the
+`zola` command available globally or in a directory if you want for example to have the binary in the
 same repository as the site.